OpenStackSanDiego/SecurityServiceChains/Lab1.md

 # Overview

 In this first exercise we'll be adding a rule to move traffic through a virtual machine configured with the network monitoring tool TCPDump.
-This exercise walks through the basics of setting up your first set of chain rules.
+This exercise walks through the basics of setting up your first service chain and service functions.
+The service functions will be setup in three different modes (IP forwarded, bridged, and snort IDS inline).

 # Goals

   * Monitor inbound web (HTTP) traffic from a web client to web server
   * Setup a service chain to monitor the packet flows
-  * Setup a service function in each of routing, bridged, and inline configurations
+  * Setup a service function in each of IP forwarded, bridged, and inline configurations

 # Prereq

   * Use the credentials and lab information provided on the lab handout
-  * Your OS (SSH) and Horizon login will be in the form of userNN with NN being a one or two digit number
+  * Your OS (SSH) and Horizon login will be in the form of userN with N being a one or two digit number
-  * The userNN login will be used for the physical OpenStack controller and Horizon login
+  * The userN login will be used for the physical OpenStack controller and Horizon login

 # Lab Steps